code4sac/brigade-ops/README.md

 # Brigade Ops

 This is our forthcoming Brigade Ops Manual.
 Topics will include:
+- About Us
+  - History
+  - Mission, Vision and Values
+  - Leadership
 - Events
   - Hack Nights
   - Hackathons